adobe/aem-cloud-service-source-migration/packages/index-converter/README.md

 The following configurations are required for the Index Converter utility:

-* `ensureIndexDefinitionContentPackageJcrRootPath` : Absolute path to the jcr_root directory of the package containing the **Ensure Index Definitions** (please ignore if there are no Ensure Index Definitions).
+* `ensureIndexDefinitionContentPackageJcrRootPath`: Absolute path to the jcr_root directory of the package containing the **Ensure Index Definitions** (please ignore if there are no Ensure Index Definitions).
-* `ensureIndexDefinitionConfigPackageJcrRootPath` : Absolute path to the jcr_root directory of the package containing the **Ensure Index OSGI Configuration** (please ignore if there are no Ensure Index Definitions).
+* `ensureIndexDefinitionConfigPackageJcrRootPath`: Absolute path to the jcr_root directory of the package containing the **Ensure Index OSGi Configuration** (please ignore if there are no Ensure Index Definitions).
-* `aemVersion` : Version of AEM customer is on, used to determine the baseline index definitions.
+* `aemVersion`: Version of AEM customer is on, used to determine the baseline index definitions.
-* `customOakIndexDirectoryPath` : Path to the customer OAK Index Definition directory.
+* `customOakIndexDirectoryPath`: Path to the customer OAK Index Definition directory.
-* `filterXMLPath` : Path to the existing package `filter.xml` file.
+* `filterXMLPath`: Path to the existing package `filter.xml` file.

 ## Example Code